elokapina/memories/README.md

 the gallery.
 Put the relevant images for each gallery (code) in the array under the code, as in the example config file.

+  Optionally, in backend mode, you can additionally split each code into personal codes.
+  This fits the case where you have a set of images available to the same people, but want to be given them personalized access codes to the same image set.
+Put these personal codes into a `personalCodes` object into the `backend_conf.js` file.
+The key should be the personal code and the value the target code (a key in `codes`).
+If using `personalCodes`, the images will not be available via the main `codes`, so you need to choose one or the other.

 ### Optimize and copy images

 Install `imagemagick` if you don't have it and in the project root folder execute the following: